NervanaSystems/ngraph/doc/sphinx/source/howto/index.rst

 backends for *some* kinds of algorithmic operations while they impose inherent limitations and slow down others.

-One of our goals with the nGraph project is to enable developers with tools to build programs that quickly access and process data with or from a breadth of edge and network devices.
+One of our goals with the nGraph++ library is to enable developers with tools to build programs that quickly access and process data a breadth of edge and network devices.
 Furthermore, we want them to be able to make use of the best kind of computational resources for the kind of data they are processing, after it has been gathered.

-To get started, we've provided a basic example for how to execute a computation that can run on an nGraph backend; this is analogous to a framework bridge.
+To get started, we've provided a basic example for how to :doc:`execute` a computation with an nGraph backend; this is analogous to a framework bridge.

 This section is under development; it will eventually be populated with more articles geared toward data scientists, algorithm designers, framework developers, backend engineers, and others.
-We welcome contributions from the community and invite you to experiment with the variety of hybridization and performance extractions available through the nGraph library.
+We welcome :doc:`contributions <../project/doc-contributor-README>`_ from the community.